ZhifeiDing/zhifeiding.github.io/_posts/2023-9-30-History-Of-POWER-What-Makes-POWER-so-Powerful.md

 ### 6.1.1 Instruction Fecth

-once instruction-fetch address register (IFAR) is loaded, the I-cache is accessed and retrieves up to eight instructions per cycle.
-Each line in the I-cache can hold 32 PowerPC instructions, i.e., 128 bytes.
-Each line is divided into four equal sectors.
-Since I-cache misses are infrequent, to save area, the I-cache has been designed to contain a single port that can be used to read or write one sector per cycle.
-The I-cache directory (IDIR) is indexed by the effective address and contains 42 bits of real address per entry.
-On an I-cache miss, instructions are returned from the L2 in four 32-byte transmissions.
+一旦 __instruction-fetch address register (IFAR)__ 被加载，I-cache没被访问，并每周期提供8条指令。每个I-cache缓存行是128B，可以提供32个指令，因此每个缓存行被分为4个相等的区域。因为I-cache缺失比较少，为了省面积，I-cache只有一个端口，每周期可以读或写一个区域。__I-cache directory (IDIR)__ 每条包含42位的真实地址(RA)，由有效地址访问(EA)。On an I-cache miss, instructions are returned from the L2 in four 32-byte transmissions.
 The L2 normally returns the critical sector (the sector containing the specific word address that references the cache line) in one of the first two beats.
 Instruction-fetch logic forwards these demandoriented instructions into the pipeline as quickly as possible.
 In addition, the cache line is written into one entry of the instruction-prefetch buffer so that the I-cache itself is available for successive instruction fetches.
 The instructions are written to the I-cache during cycles when instruction fetching is not using the I-cache, as is the case when another I-cache miss occurs.
 In this way, writes to the I-cache are hidden and do not interfere with normal instruction fetching. the EA, RA pair is stored in a 128-entry, two-way set-associative array, called the effective-to-real address translation (ERAT) table.
 POWER4 implements separate ERATs for instruction-cache (IERAT) and datacache (DERAT) accesses.
 Both ERATs are indexed using the effective address.
 A common 1024-entry four-way setassociative TLB is implemented for each processor.
 When the instruction pipeline is ready to accept instructions, the IFAR content is sent to the I-cache, IDIR, IERAT, and branch-prediction logic.
 The IFAR is updated with the address of the first instruction in the next sequential sector.
 In the next cycle, instructions are received from the I-cache and forwarded to an instruction queue from which the decode, crack, and group formation logic.
 Also received in the same cycle are the RA from the IDIR, the EA, RA pair from the IERAT, and the branchdirection-prediction information.
 The IERAT is checked to ensure that it has a valid entry and that its RA matches the contents of the IDIR.
 If the IERAT has an invalid entry, the EA must be translated from the TLB and SLB.
 Instruction fetching is then stalled.
 Assuming that the IERAT is valid, if the RA from the IERAT matches the contents of the IDIR, an I-cache hit is validated.
 Using the branch-prediction logic, the IFAR is reloaded and the process is repeated.
 Filling the instruction queue in front of the decode, crack, and group formation logic allows instruction fetching to run ahead of the rest of the system and queue work for the remainder of the system.
 In this way, when there is an I-cache miss, there often are additional instructions in the instruction queue to be processed, thereby not freezing the pipeline.
 If there is an I-cache miss, several different scenarios are possible.
 First, the instruction-prefetch buffers are examined to see whether the requested instructions are there, and, if so, logic steers these instructions into the pipeline as though they came from the I-cache and will also write the critical sector into the I-cache.
 If the instructions are not found in the instruction-prefetch buffer, a demand-fetch reload request is sent to the L2.
 The L2 processes this reload request with high priority.
 When it is returned from the L2, an attempt will be made to write it into the I-cache.
 In addition to these demand-oriented instructionfetching mechanisms, POWER4 prefetches instructioncache lines that might soon be referenced into its instruction-prefetch buffer, which is capable of holding four entries of 32 instructions each.
 The instructionprefetch logic monitors demand instruction-fetch requests and initiates prefetches for the next one (if there is a hit in the prefetch buffer) or two (if there is a miss in the prefetch buffer) sequential cache lines after verifying that they are not already in the I-cache.
 When these requests return cache lines, the returned lines are stored in the instruction-prefetch buffer so that they do not pollute the demand-oriented I-cache.
 The I-cache contains only cache lines that have had a reference to at least one instruction.